tsuraravvv-arch/news/tools/reveal-image-maker/README-update.txt

 - strengthened timeline-preview concealment only
 - output generation remains identical to v0.17.2 / v0.17.1
 - stronger white mix and hidden-mask gamma tuning to reduce white-side show-through in the tool preview

+v0.17.4 changes
+- timeline preview now renders only the user-selected visible area on white
+- hidden area is forced to white in the tool preview, matching the observed X timeline result
+- export file generation and reveal preview are unchanged from v0.17.3